Clinton nominates Barack Obama to join his wife on Supreme Court - ensuring a liberal majority for generations

 According to Constitutional scholars like Emily Bazelon, Akhil Reed Amar, Harold Koh, and Benjamin Wittes, Clinton's twin appointments are likely to reshape the court into a liberal institution, and therefore fundamentally alter the next century of American law, guaranteeing women's rights, strengthening unions, protecting voters' rights, ending the practice of gerrymandering, and limiting the power of corporations.

 "This is the dawn of a new, beautiful age in American legal history," said Stanford Law Professor Robert Gordon.

-White House aides expect the Obamas to sail through Senate confirmation hearings.
-Justices Sonia Sotomayor and Elena Kagan reportedly sent the Obamas flowers welcoming them to "the baddest ass court since Reconstruction."
+White House aides expect Barack Obama to sail through Senate confirmation hearings.
+Indeed, his popularity is so great, Justices Sonia Sotomayor and Elena Kagan are rumored to have already sent the him flowers welcoming him to "the baddest-ass court since Reconstruction."

 In a press release, Senate Minority Leader Mitch McConnell said Republicans had misgivings about Barack Obama's qualifications for the position.
 "On the one hand, he edited the Harvard Law Review.
-On the other hand, the Harvard Law Review is shariah law," he said.
-"That said, I would love to see Michelle wear the hell out of that robe."
+On the other hand, the Harvard Law Review is a publication dedicated to the promulgation of Shariah law," he said.
+"That said, I had serious doubts about Michelle Obama, but I must admit, she knows how to wear that robe."